Holomorphic curves in exploded manifolds: Kuranishi structure: Evaluation maps

 \

-In what follows, we define an `evaluation map' for a family of curves using a functorial construction of a family of curves $\hat f^{+n}$ with $n$ extra punctures from a given family of curves $\hat f$.
+In what follows, we define an `evaluation map' for a family of curves using a functorial construction of a family of curves $\hat f^{+n}$, with $n$ extra (labeled) ends, from a given family of curves $\hat f$.
+In Definition \ref{f^{+n}}, we list the properties required of $\hat f^{+n}$; we then prove existence and show that this family is unique (up to unique isomorphism) in Lemma \ref{+1 functorial}.